 Multiple myeloma is a blood cancer that begins in white blood cells called plasma cells.
 Over time these abnormal plasma cells may collect in the bone marrow and bones.
 While some individuals may not experience any symptoms, some common symptoms of multiple myeloma may include bone pain or broken bones, fatigue and infection.
 Doctors often do a bone marrow biopsy to determine the staging of the cancer which can range from smoldering (asymptomatic) to stage three.
 Learning the stage of the disease can help doctors determine the best treatment plan.
 It is important to ask questions and have open communication with your treatment team in order to better understand treatment choices, expected results and any possible side effects.
 More information can be found in our booklet, Communicating With Your Health Care Team.

 As cancer treatments may also impose financial burdens, many organizations also have financial assistance programs.
-CancerCare’s Door to Door Program offers a reimbursement grant to help cover travel-related expenses.
-The following organizations also offer co-payment assistance: Chronic Disease Fund, Patient Advocate Foundation and Patient Access Network.
+The following organizations may offer co-payment assistance: Good Days, Patient Advocate Foundation and Patient Access Network.
 Funding may change, so please check each organization’s website for up-to-date financial assistance information.